GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 **February 5 and March 4 –** monoline (pencil) Roman letters, with a simple color project near the end of the meeting, led by Georgie

-**April 1 –** pressure-and-release monoline Roman letters in graphite and colored pencil, led by Lisa
+**April 1 –** broad-edge pen letters, led by Lorrie Frear - CANCELED

 **May 6 –** broad-edge pen letters, with “dip” pens and ink or paint – we will also cover “seasoning” and loading a nib for those new to dip pens – presenter TBA